raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ## recovery.bin

-If the EEPROM needs updating or has somehow become corrupted, it can be reflashed using a fresh SD card with a copy of `recovery.bin` in the first partition of an SD card, formatted to FAT.
+If the EEPROM needs updating or has somehow become corrupted, it can be reflashed using a fresh SD card with a copy of `recovery.bin` in the first partition of an SD card, formatted to FAT32.

 `recovery.bin` is a special utility which runs directly from the SD card and updates the EEPROM — it is not in itself a bootloader.
 It flashes the green LED rapidly (forever) upon success.
 Because it's not a bootloader, it won't load `start*.elf`, so once you see the green LED flashing rapidly, just re-insert a regular Raspbian SD card and reboot the Pi.